riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 if !piGreaterThanFive {
     print("Physics is fine")
 }
+// Physics is fine
 ```

-You can see above that Since a logical operation results in a boolean value, you can set a `Bool` equal to its result as shown above.
+You can see above that Since a logical operation `(pi > 5)` results in a boolean value, you can set a `Bool` equal to its result as shown above.

-### Strings
+## Strings

 In Swift we can represent text using the `String` datatype.
 A `String` is a series of characters — _a string of characters_.